3DCoded/Happy-Hare/Slicer-Setup.md

 <br>

 > [!TIP]
 > Did you know the slicer defined extruder colors can be displayed on Mainsail / Fluidd UI next to the Extruder "Tx" buttons (see below).
-Happy Hare ensures the color information is parsed from the slicers g-code and provided to these interfaces.
+Happy Hare ensures the color information is parsed from the slicers g-code and provided to this user interface.
 > <p align="center"><img src="Slicer-Setup/mainsail_colors.png" width="500" alt="Mailsail Extruder Colors"></p>

 <br>